 - If BCC previously approved an ongoing course of treatment that was to be provided over a period of time or that involved a specified number of treatments, any decision by the plan to reduce or terminate that course of treatment (other than by plan amendment or termination) before the end of such period of time or before all approved treatments have been received will be considered a benefit denial.
 You will be notified sufficiently in advance of such reduction or termination to allow you to appeal and obtain a determination on the appeal before the benefit is reduced or terminated. - Post-service claims, including claims involving prescription drugs.
 The appropriate claims administrator will decide a post-service claim within a reasonable period of time, but not later than 30 days after the claim is received.
 This time period may be extended for an additional 15 days when necessary due to matters beyond the control of the plan or if your claim is incomplete.
 You will be advised in writing of the need for an extension during the initial 30-day period and a determination will be made no more than 45 days after the date the claim was submitted.
 If the extension is needed because your claim is incomplete, the notice will specifically describe the information needed to complete the claim and you will be allowed 45 days from receipt of the notice to provide the information.
-The timeframe for deciding the claim will be suspended from the date the requested information within the specified timeframe, your claim will be decided within the time specified in the extension notice.
+The timeframe for deciding the claim will be suspended from the date the notice of extension is sent until the date on which you respond to the notice.
+If you provide the requested information within the specified timeframe, your claim will be decided within the time specified in the extension notice.
 If you do not provide the requested information within the specified timeframe, your claim will be decided without that information.